dhmunro/dudley/README.md

 relative to the root address for that block, not absolute addresses in the file (as for ordinary groups).

+Notice that a Dudley layout of this sort gracefully falls back to the case of a single file, possibly combined with the index file (at the option of the application).
+This opens the possibility of a single Dudley layout description covering all restart dumps, serial or parallel, for a complex radhydro code.
+With document comments, such a layout file would serve as a very concise description of of the meaning of everything the code uses to run.
+Similarly, each standard post processing file family could be described by its single Dudley layout.
+Furthermore, by editing such a standard file it would be easy to derive new layouts containing custom data.

 ## Notes on Dudley grammar